 Even if you’re weaker in points, you’ll still end up winning…

 Attacking a No-Healer-Team

 This is one of my favorite situations.
 Anyone that doesn’t add a healer to their Defensive Formation is an idiot.

-My favorite F2P Team: Rose Knight, Tracker, Prima Donna, Death Knight, and Child of Light.
+My favorite F2P Team to counter: Rose Knight, Tracker, Prima Donna, Death Knight, and Child of Light.